The Evolution of Corporate Sales in a Product-Led World

 We see more and more companies agree: according to our second annual Product Report, 37 percent of product and growth leaders said product-led growth is their top priority.
 And this makes sense, especially given today’s economic environment.
 With lower customer acquisition costs, PLG is the most efficient growth form.
 But as more companies lean into PLG, a new question emerges: How does this impact our corporate sales organization?
 The good news is that sales-led growth, as we know it, is not going away, but it will need to evolve.

 PLG’s Impact on Sales-Led Growth

 The adoption of PLG shakes up the traditional sales-led organization because it flips the sales funnel on its head.
-It used to be that customers have been educated on a product by marketing materials or sales pitches.
+It used to be that customers were educated on a product by marketing materials or sales pitches.
 That’s no longer the case.
 With PLG, people can try your product—often with limited functionality—to determine if it’s worth the spend.
 With monetization coming directly from the product, there is a clear overlap in the role of sales, especially in SMB and mid-market, and the product itself.